 Ares Is The Main Villain

-While it was just speculation for a while that Ares, the god of War, was the main villain of the Wonder Woman movie, it's now confirmed that Danny Huston will play the Amazon's princess's foe.
+While it was just speculation for a while that Ares, the god of War, was the main villain of the Wonder Woman movie, it's now confirmed that he'll be Diana's major opponent.
 His appearance makes perfect sense in the World War I context, as he's probably the one to have instigated the conflict.

-One theory goes as far as suggesting that we've already been told that Wonder Woman will kill Ares: in Batman v Superman, she mutters that "she's killed things from other worlds before."
+As for the turnout of Diana's confrontation with Ares, one theory goes as far as suggesting that we've already been told that Wonder Woman will kill him: In Batman v Superman, she mutters that "she's killed things from other worlds before."
 So what if Ares was one of the New Gods from the comic book canon, who come not from Earth but from an alien planet?
 That in turn could mean that he's the one she's killed — she took the God Killer sword, after all.